The Gloucester Historical Society

 Gloucester Place Names Project

-** New ** Click to see the photo exhibit of past parishioners of St. James Anglican Church, Leitrim, one of Gloucester's oldest churches
+Past Parishioners of St. James Anglican Church Leitrim, one of Gloucester's oldest churches (Version 2, September 2024)

 Click to see Blossom Park History PowerPoint presentation